nickeblewis/headforcode/content/nvq/units/unit226.md

 # Unit 226 - Database Software

+Dan - I hope this gives you some clues on these two topics...
+I will dig around for some more information for you asap.

 ## 1.1 - Identify the components of database design

 * Tables - columns/fields and rows of data values